sumayiar/dhaka/README.md

 # Dhaka

 As of February 2024, Dhaka is the world's most polluted city (114.5 µg/m3).
+This repository will portray a visual of how polluted Dhaka is, compared to other cities, using Python's library Folium.

 Sources: